 Every year thousands of people in the UK suffer a manual handling injury in their workplace, varying from minor injuries to serious long term injuries.
 Nearly all jobs require employees to carry an items from time to time, whether it be a laptop or parcel, most of the time this happens without any injury being suffered.
 Unfortunately, accidents will, and do still happen on a regular basis across the UK.

 What is manual handling?

-Many of the tasks we do on a daily basis require manual handling, whether it be carrying files around an office, carrying materials around a construction site or picking up your child.
-More often than not injuries are caused by incorrect methods of manual handling and not knowing their own limit.
+Many of the tasks we do on a daily basis require manual handling, whether it be carrying files around an office, carrying materials around a construction site, or picking up your child.
+More often than not manual handling injuries are caused by incorrect methods and not knowing your own limit.

 Manual handling injuries in the UK